Our school is committed to safeguarding and promoting

 Why do I need to know this?

 The aim of geography teaching here at St Joseph’s Primary School is to inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
 Teaching should equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
-As pupils progress, their growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
+As pupils progress, their growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes and of the formation and use of landscapes and environments.
 Geographical knowledge provides the tools and approaches that explain how the Earth’s features at different scales are shaped, interconnected and change over time.
+We want our children to be proud of where they live and where they come from, so they should celebrate the local area.

 Policies related to Geography: